sakumatto/qortal-minting-logger/README.md

  Every hour on the hour print Qort status to file MONEYFILE

-## Change history
+### Change history
- March 16, 2021 added core version logging $VERSION March 20 added logging of core version number
+## March 16, 2021 added core version logging $VERSION
+## March 20 added logging of core version number
- March 25 added functionality to log processor temp if on a Pi March 29 added functionality to automatically orphan and to check core is online Also made constants of size to rotate and number blocks to orphan & tally time and minimum log rows before orphan
+## March 25 added functionality to log processor temp if on a Pi
+## March 29 added functionality to automatically orphan and to check core is online
+## Also made constants of size to rotate and number blocks to orphan & tally time and minimum log rows before orphan
+## April 1 fixed orphaning.
+Added selector to turn off automatic orphaning.
+## April 4 added setting to bug to separate bugfile, can be turned off or on
+## All of April a lot of testing and changes of no use.
+Making automatic orphaning reliable is critical
+## May 2 Corrected mintstatus() level changes, ie from L1 to L2 you need the 7200 plus 64800 etc as they are cumulative.
+## May 27 when leveling up to height, print 9999 e102e instead of actual minted & level if said error occurs
+## and from then on "0M" (as it is still zero minted ). e102e indicates that your ID is not to be found on the blockchain.
+## This will be the case when you build from genesis up to the point when your ID first is created.